Media Bias and Polarization through the Lens of a Markov Switching Latent Space Network Model: Conclusion

 \section{Conclusion}

-We propose a dynamic Markov-Switching Latent Space model through which insightful information can be extracted concerning media ideology and in-platform polarization regimes.
-The model projects the audience duplication network of news outlets on a one-dimensional Euclidean space where the latent positions can be interpreted in terms of political leaning through a suitable proxy.
+We propose a dynamic Markov-Switching Latent Space model to extract insightful information concerning media ideology and in-platform polarization.
+The model projects the audience duplication network of news outlets on a $d$-dimensional Euclidean space where the latent positions can be interpreted in terms of political leaning through a suitable proxy.
 Inference is carried out within a Bayesian framework, allowing reliable results with relatively standard MCMC methods.
-We derive the theoretical model properties and assess the efficacy of the proposed methodology on simulated data.
-Our model is applied to a Facebook dataset of news outlets in four European countries, covering the years 2015 and 2016.
-We carry out both a static and dynamic analysis.
-In both settings, we find that the inferred latent leaning variable strongly correlates with the independent PEW Research Survey Index and correctly clusters news outlets in terms of left and right leaning.
+We derive the theoretical model properties and assess the effectiveness of the proposed methodology on simulated data.
+Our model is applied to a Facebook dataset of news outlets in four European countries.
+We find that the inferred latent leaning strongly correlates with the independent PEW Research Survey Index and correctly ranks news outlets in terms of left and right leaning.
 Moreover, inference on the latent states does not support the hypothesis of a unidirectional shift toward high polarization on Facebook.
-Finally, model selection suggests that the dynamic specification should be preferred to the static model and that a text-analysis index helps estimation for three of the four countries.
+Finally, model selection suggests that the dynamic specification should be preferred over a static one, and that a text-analysis index may aid the leaning identification.
+Our novel modeling technique is not free from limitations.
+First, few longitudinal studies have focused on polarization in general and more specifically on media polarization in Europe.
+This makes it difficult to find a ground truth for validating polarization changes.
+Moreover, latent factor and state identification is not trivial in this context.
+Finally, the current model does not benefit from cross-country information-sharing which could be obtained, {\it e.g.}~with a suitable hierarchical prior choice.
+Future research may be directed toward the testing of more advanced text-analysis indicators for media bias, a more fine-grained analysis, {\it e.g.}~at post level, the adoption of alternative latent space embedding specifications, such as circular and hyperbolic, and the exploration of different identifying restrictions.

+\textbf{Acknowledgments} The authors are grateful to the Editors and the anonymous Referee for the insightful comments and to A.L.~Schmidt, F.~Zollo, A.~Scala, and W.~Quattrociocchi for providing access to the Facebook \emph{source} dataset used in this work.
+We are also grateful to the conference participants for helpful discussions at the ISBA World Meeting (June 2022, Montreal, Canada), Bayes Comp (March 2023, Levi, Finland) and the 10th Italian Congress of Econometrics (May 2023, Cagliari, Italy).
+This research used the HPC system of the ``Venice Centre in Economic and Risk Analytics for Public Policies'' (VERA).
+MFJS gratefully acknowledges the hospitality of Ca' Foscari University of Venice, where he was a visiting scholar during the latter stages of this research.

+\textbf{Funding} RC and AP acknowledge support from the Italian Ministry of University -- PRIN project ‘Discrete random structures for Bayesian learning and prediction’ under g.a. n.
+2022CLTYP4; the European Union (EU) -- NextGenerationEU, Growing Resilient, INclusive and Sustainable project (GRINS PE00000018 - CUP H73C22000930001), National Recovery and Resilience Plan (NRRP) -- PE9.
+The views and opinions expressed are solely those of the authors and do not necessarily reflect those of the EU.